Imagine applying best-in-class methodologies of investigative journalism to your business, government, or political challenge – but discreetly.

 A former employee of a manufacturer was rumored to be pitching the company’s signature patented product to a national chain.
 Using open source data analysis, VWG documented what amounted to a confession of the scheme online when the former employee advertised for new employees, stating she and a colleague started the company to “take advantage of opportunities unrealized by our former employer.”

 A client engaging an individual for a major sales initiative with a South American government requested background information.
-Within two days, our team informed the client the individual had been convicted of a 22-year-old military crime.
-In addition, our research showed that his company was also embroiled in allegations of steering bids, a factor critical in our client’s consideration whether to continue the relationship.
+Within two days, our team informed the client the individual had been convicted of a 22-year-old military crime in which he disposed of five bodies out of a helicopter during the regime of a notorious dictator.
+Our research showed that his company was also embroiled in allegations of steering bids, a factor critical in our client’s consideration whether to continue the relationship.

 VWG has conducted dozens of open source analyses of small businesses to detect certification and pass-through fraud.
 For example, one small business was described online as a division of another company that our research indicated received nearly $78.2 million in U.S. defense contracts from 2000 to 2009.
 Another company was listed as woman-owned, but its address was that of the headquarters of a $114 million company.
 The small business owner shared a last name with that of an executive at the larger company, which reported the smaller entity as a “sister company.”